patrickdoc/port67/Section1/9-control-flow.md

         for g in guessed_vals:
             print "You have guessed: ", g

-        print "You have ", num_guesses, " guesses left"
+        print "You have", num_guesses, "guesses left"

         x = input("Guess: ")